robincornett/send-images-rss/README.md

 # Send Images to RSS

+_Send Images to RSS_ bridges the gap between large websites and small emails, by replacing images in your feed with smaller, email friendly images, and attempting to add markup which email clients can handle.

+Between larger monitors, retina screens, and better image optimization, the images we serve up on our websites are larger than they've ever been.
+RSS to email services such as MailChimp, however, are constrained to what email clients can display, which is small, small, small.
+And although it's possible to try to style images with a max-width in your emails, not all clients will honor it (I'm looking at you, Outlook).

+_Send Images to RSS_ makes it easy to create beautiful, email friendly RSS campaigns, with minimal setup required, regardless of your feed setup.

+### Full Text RSS Feeds

+If your site's RSS feed is set to Full Text, this plugin makes sure your emails look more like your website:

+* Replace overly large images with email friendly size images.
+* Convert galleries from thumbnails to full width images.
+* Add email friendly styling/alignment to your images.

+### Summary Text Feeds

+If you've used Summaries as your RSS feed settings, this plugin has not been for you. _Until now._ As of 3.0.0, Send Images to RSS brings the awesome to you, too.
+Here's the magic for your Summary feed:

+* Add the post's featured image to your excerpt.
+Choose the size and alignment.
+If no featured image is set, the plugin will use the first image uploaded to the post.
+* Set a custom length for your RSS summary/excerpt.
+Pick the number of words you want your summary to have, and the plugin will aim for that, but with the added bonus of making sure the final sentence is complete.
+* If you add a manual excerpt to your post, because you like to have full control, the plugin will properly use that instead.
+* Automatically add a custom "read more" link to the end of every post summary, to keep your feed pointed back to your site.

+### Known (non)Issues

+This plugin should work with any theme.
+Some themes and plugins do modify the feed for their own purposes.
+Where possible, I've tried to account for them:

+* For summary feeds, the _Yoast SEO_ RSS link is removed (the full text feed and front end output are not changed).
+* For summary feeds, the excerpt filter added by the _Woo Canvas_ theme is removed (the full text feed and front end output are not changed).
+* For summary feeds, this plugin will replace the image settings for _Display Featured Image for Genesis_ for versions 2.3.0 and later (because this plugin is smarter).
+If you're using _Display Featured Image for Genesis_ 2.2.2 or lower, this plugin will concede graciously.
+But you should update, please.

+If you have added the featured image to your feed excerpt using your own functions, or another plugin, you will need to get rid of that before using this plugin.

-__NOTE: it is up to you to check that your feed output is still working, especially in your email system of choice, once it's installed.__ I've attempted to set it up to handle XHTML or HTML5, and function even if your feed is wonky, but __please__ double check, and let me know if you have issues, and if so, what specifically they are.
+**NOTE: it is up to you to check that your feed output is still working, especially in your email system of choice, once it's installed.** I've attempted to set it up to handle XHTML or HTML5, and function even if your feed is wonky, but **please** double check, and let me know if you have issues, and if so, what specifically they are.

-WordPress plugin that replaces images with an email friendly size image in RSS feeds.
-I like this for sending images from a WordPress gallery, for example--instead of sending thumbnails to the RSS readers, they get the full size images.
-Also, even if you like to upload large images to your site, this plugin will hopefully prevent you from blowing up people's email accounts.

-## Description

-The plugin adds a new email friendly image size to WordPress.
-Any large images uploaded to your site with this plugin activated will automatically have a new copy generated which is an email friendly size.
-If this image exists, it will be sent to your RSS feed, so we avoid the issue of overlarge images going out in email.
-(Images uploaded prior to activating this plugin will not be affected unless you regenerate thumbnails on your site.
-But seriously, I wouldn't bother regenerating thumbnails, because you won't be sending old posts out via an RSS email.)
+### Props

+Special thanks to [Gretchen Louise](http://gretchenlouise.com/) for her summary feed contributions.

+Spanish tranlation offered by [Web Hosting Hub](http://www.webhostinghub.com/)

 ## Requirements
 * WordPress 3.8, tested up to 4.3